 NBFCs have a good share of small business loans in their books because of the above reasons.
 Most people turn towards business loan from NBFCs because of less documentation and paperwork while banks can be stringent when it comes to approval of the documents.
 If you are unable to provide requisite documents, banks may not process the loan and refuse the application.
 However, NBFCs have minimum documentation and the business loans are processed much faster than a bank.

 Banks follow strict guidelines and ensure that the borrower has a good credit score because business with a poor credit score is deemed risky.
 NBFCs may offer and accept SME business loan even if the credit score is not too good.
 However, keep in mind in such a scenario you may have to pay a higher interest rate to balance out the default risk.
 As the capital need is of prime importance for small business it is imperative that you evaluate all the options available.
-In 2017, the Reserve Bank of India in its financial stability report found that the NBFCs are performing better than banks and their balance sheet expanded 15.5%.
+In 2017, the Reserve Bank of India in its financial stability report found that the NBFCs are more successful than banks and their balance sheet expanded 15.5%.

 Both lending institutions have their pros and cons.
 As a business owner, you should carefully read the offer documents, calculate EMIs with the help of business loan calculator and consider the benefits mentioned above before approaching to either of the two for a small business loan.